What will you play next?

 As well as the software and casino app games, you can now bet on real roulette games streamed from a studio.
 This is known as live dealer roulette.
 Players bet by dragging and dropping chips onto a virtual betting grid.
 It is possible to chat with the other players and the dealer while you gamble.
 While slower than software-based games, live dealer roulette is hugely popular.

 Online roulette is also available via sweepstakes online casinos.
 These brands use sweepstakes contest laws to legally offer roulette, blackjack and slot games in Canada (except for Québec).

 Bonuses and casino comps for American roulette players

 Live casinos all over Canada encourage players to join their reward programs.
 This is a win-win.
 Players get free play and rewards based on how much they gamble.
 The casinos get to send you their latest promotions and hope you will return to play again.
 Examples include the One Rewards card at the Woodbine Racetrack and Casino in Ontario, and the Encore Rewards card at Parq Casinos in British Columbia.

 Electronic roulette games are tracked automatically via a card.
 For live games, hand your loyalty card to the croupier.
 Live casino comp plans also come with discounts at restaurants, prize draws and seasonal promotions.

 You’ll also find online casino bonuses across Canadian casinos.
 They may match your first deposit with bonus chips.
-Free play (no deposit necessary), loyalty rewards, reload bonuses and free spins are other potential options.
-Keep in mind that covering too much of an American roulette table to clear your bonuses (for example betting on both odd and even) will see your bonuses canceled.
+Free play no deposit required, loyalty rewards, reload bonuses and free spins are other potential options.
+Keep in mind that covering too much of an American roulette table to clear your bonuses (for example betting on both odd and even) will see your bonuses cancelled.

 Final thoughts on playing American roulette in Canadian casinos